Let Our Freak Flags Fly

 And made me think I really could.

-I practised in the bedroom mirror,
+I practised in the bathroom mirror,

 Studied glossy magazines –